Josh-Redmond-UK/blog/blog/2025/07/15/Turning The Handle of the AI Slop Machine.md

 ## Conclusions

 Overall, I think this process was interesting but fundamentally lacks the creative control that makes good TV good.
 Precise choreography, selection of props/setting, and carefully designed shot framing are basically all impossible.
 Admittedly, I don't really know much about each of those individual crafts, but it was still frustrating to me to not be able to actually precisely control the generations.

+Importantly, as someone who doesn't have a background in filmmaking, script writing, or anything related, I defintely didn't feel I could make the most of the tools I had access to.
+Things might have turned out better if I had more of a sense of what kinds of things should be included, and how to guide Claude and Veo3 in the right direction.

 It also doesn't really feel like something I have much emotional or creative input or stake in - it feels quite far removed from my own creative process or ideas.
 Maybe that's because I didn't engage with Claude enough to build a world and characters that felt meaningful to me, but in a visual medium there would still be something missing without that finer control, in my view.